 The sixth and final exercise includes added snare shots, and a few changes with the bass drum pattern.
 Read through it carefully, and it should all make sense.
 You can also watch the video lesson for a demonstration.

 Once you have mastered the basic jazz pattern, you can move on to the jazz drum beats lesson.
-There you will learn several other grooves you can use when playing along with Jazz music (including our drum play-alongs).
+There you will learn several other grooves you can use when playing along with Jazz music.

 The Jazz Drumming System is a great way to improve your jazz skills - with over 5 hours of progressive step-by-step jazz lessons.

-If you're looking for a wider range of video drum lessons, you should check out Mike Michalkow's Drumming System, which comes with jazz lessons and many other styles of drumming.
+If you're looking for a wider range of video drum lessons, you should check out Drumeo Edge, where you'll get a new video drum lesson every day.